 - automatically reach out to pleased patients to request online reviews, and

 - securely connect with patients between sessions to encourage engagement.

-- Reach Plus and Reach Premium are for practices that want more features and a greater degree of customization.
+- Reach Enhanced and Reach Premium are for practices that want more features and a greater degree of customization.
 These two versions integrate with several other popular physical therapy EMR systems, which means you can use them regardless of whether you use the WebPT EMR for documentation.